uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/drawing-lines-and-circles.md

 To complete the circle, you need to reflect along the diagonal.
 The line of reflection should have a slope of 1 or -1, and should cross through the middle of the centre pixel of the circle.

-While using a line of reflection on the octant is easier for a human to understand, a computer can draw all of the reflected points at the same time it draws a point in the first octant because when it is drawing pixel with an offset of (x,y) from the centre of the circle, it can also draw the pixels with offsets (x,-y), (-x,y), (-x,-y), (y,x), (y,-x), (-y,x) and (-y,-x), which give all eight reflections of the original point!
+While using a line of reflection on the octant is easier for a human to understand, a computer can draw all of the reflected points at the same time it draws a point in the first octant because when it is drawing pixel with an offset of (x,y) from the centre of the circle, it can also draw the pixels with offsets (x, -y), (-x, y), (-x, -y), (y, x), (y, -x), (-y, x) and (-y, -x), which give all eight reflections of the original point!

 By the way, this kind of algorithm can be adapted to draw ellipses, but it has to draw a whole quadrant because you don't have octant symmetry in an ellipse.